fty1777/dgQuEST/README.md

 ## Dependencies

 - NVIDIA CUDA Toolkit (tested on CUDA 11.1, other versions are not tested)
-- MPI implementation (tested on MPICH 4.0.1 and OpenMPI 4.1.2, other versions are not tested)
+- An MPI implementation (tested on MPICH 4.0.1 and OpenMPI 4.1.2, other versions are not tested)

 ## Experimental Setup